vmware/powershell-module-for-vmware-cloud-foundation-password-management/docs/documentation/functions/Update-VcenterRootPasswordExpiration.md

  [-neverexpire] [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description

-The Update-VcenterRootPasswordExpiration cmdlet configures the root user password expiration policy of a
+The `Update-VcenterRootPasswordExpiration` cmdlet configures the `root` user password expiration policy of a vCenter Server.
-vCenter Server.
-The cmdlet connects to SDDC Manager using the -server, -user, and -password values:
+The cmdlet connects to SDDC Manager using the `-server`, `-user`, and `-password` values:

 - Validates that network connectivity and authentication is possible to SDDC Manager
 - Validates that network connectivity and authentication is possible to vCenter Server
-- Configures the root user password expiration policy
+- Configures the `root` user password expiration policy

-## EXAMPLES
+## Examples

-### EXAMPLE 1
+### Example 1

 ```powershell
 Update-VcenterRootPasswordExpiration -server sfo-vcf01.sfo.rainpole.io -user administrator@vsphere.local -pass VMw@re1! -domain sfo-m01 -email "admin@rainpole.io" -maxDays 999 -warnDays 14
 ```

-This example configures the configures password expiration settings for the vCenter Server root account to expire after 999 days with email for warning set to "<admin@rainpole.io>".
+This example configures the configures password expiration settings for a vCenter Server instance `root` account to expire after 999 days with email for warning set to "<admin@rainpole.io>".

-### EXAMPLE 2
+### Example 2

 ```powershell
 Update-VcenterRootPasswordExpiration -server sfo-vcf01.sfo.rainpole.io -user administrator@vsphere.local -pass VMw@re1! -domain sfo-m01 -neverexpire
 ```

-This example configures the configures password expiration settings for the vCenter Server root account to never expire.
+This example configures the configures password expiration settings for a vCenter Server instance `root` account to never expire.

-## PARAMETERS
+## Parameters

 ### -server